deymosko/lootroll/README.md

 ## 🧠 How it works

 - When an entity dies:
-  - If it's on the whitelist → **its loot is suppressed**
   - Items are rolled out via the voting screen
   - All nearby players can vote (Need, Greed, Pass)
   - After 30 seconds (or once all players vote):
   - The item is assigned to the winner and dropped

 ---